Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxx.md

 	8<< dīkṣā has precedence over śiṣyaḥ; so :[;∨.[;[;0]];[:[;∧.[;[;0]];[;<;<<;<=]]:[;∧.[;[;0]];[;>;>>;>=]]]]
-	8<< I just have a habit of putting the spaces after delimiters from commas/(semi)colons/ETC in English
+	8<< I just have a habit of putting the spaces after delimiters from commas/(semi)colons/ETC in English 8<< I guess users can configure both; since they can always implement the mantras themselves 8<< it's just bad practice